google/zetasql/docs/graph-query-statements.md

   <td><a href="#gql_filter"><code>FILTER</code> statement</a>
 </td>
   <td>
-    Filters out rows in the query results that do not satisfy a specified condition.
+    Filters out rows in the query results that don't satisfy a specified condition.
   </td>
 </tr>